-0 = Map 0 - Map 3 data is placed into shift registers for normal operations.

-1 = For CGA graphics mode compatibility, even numbered bits from all of the maps are shifted out of even numbered shift registers, and odd numbered bits from all the maps are shifted out of odd numbered shift registers.
+- 0 = Map 0 Map 3 data is placed into shift registers for normal operations. - 1 = For CGA graphics mode compatibility, even numbered shift registers, and odd numbered bits from all the maps are shifted out of odd numbered shift registers.